 Vaginal bleeding occurs in 20 to 30% of confirmed pregnancies during the first 20 weeks of gestation; about half of these cases end in spontaneous abortion.

 Vaginal bleeding is also associated with other adverse pregnancy outcomes such as the following:

 Obstetric or nonobstetric disorders may cause vaginal bleeding during early pregnancy (see table Some Causes of Vaginal Bleeding During Early Pregnancy Some Causes of Vaginal Bleeding During Early Pregnancy ).

 The most dangerous cause of vaginal bleeding during early pregnancy is

 A ruptured corpus luteum cyst Functional cysts Benign ovarian masses include functional cysts and tumors; most are asymptomatic.
 Treatment varies depending on the patient's reproductive status.
 There are 2 types of functional cysts: Follicular... read more , although less common, is also possible and potentially dangerous and can cause hemoperitoneum and shock.

 The most common cause is

-Spontaneous abortion Spontaneous Abortion Spontaneous abortion is noninduced embryonic or fetal death or passage of products of conception before 20 weeks gestation.
-Threatened abortion is vaginal bleeding without cervical dilation... read more (threatened, inevitable, incomplete, complete, septic, missed)
+Spontaneous abortion Spontaneous Abortion Spontaneous abortion is pregnancy loss before 20 weeks gestation.
+Threatened abortion is vaginal bleeding without cervical dilation before 20 weeks in a confirmed viable intrauterine pregnancy... read more (threatened, inevitable, incomplete, complete, septic, missed)

 A pregnant woman with vaginal bleeding must be evaluated promptly.